jt14den/better-research-software/episodes/01-introduction.md

 This is a (non-exhaustive) list of things that could be fixed/improved with our code and data:

-#### file and variable naming
+#### File and variable naming

-- data file `data.json` could have a more descriptive file name
+- data (`data.json`) and Python script (`my code v2.py`) files could have more descriptive names
-- the filename of the `my code v2.py` Python script should not contain blank spaces as it may cause problems when running from a command line
+- Python script (`my code v2.py`) should not contain blank spaces as it may cause problems when running the code from command line
-- should use more descriptive and meaningful variable names, and not e.g. `w`
+- variables (e.g. `w`) should have more descriptive and meaningful names
+- version control is embedded in file name - there are better ways of keeping track of changes to code and its different versions

-#### code organisation and style
+#### Code organisation and style

 - import statements should be grouped at the top
-- uses commenting and uncommenting code to direct the flow of execution / type of analysis being done
+- commenting and uncommenting code should not be used to direct the flow of execution / type of analysis being done
 - the code lacks comments, documentation and explanations
-- code structure could be improved - no functions and everything in one monolithic piece of code
+- code structure could be improved to be more modular and not one monolithic piece of code - e.g. use functions for reusable units of functionality
-- unused variable `fieldnames` (meant to be used when saving data to CSV file) polluting and confusing the person reading the code; spaces in column names
+- unused variables (e.g. `fieldnames` meant to be used when saving data to CSV file) are polluting the code and confusing the person reading the code
+- spaces should not be used in column names as it can lead to error when reading the data in

-#### code content and correctness
+#### Code content and correctness

 - fixing the loop to 374 data entries is not reusable on other data files and would likely break if the data file changed
-- running the code twice causes the program to fail as a previous result file will exist and the script will refuse to overwrite it
+- running the code twice causes the program to fail as the result file from the previous run will exist (which the code does not check for) and the script will refuse to overwrite it
-- the code does not specify the encoding when reading the data in - and we are also not sure what encoging the data was saved in originally
+- the code does not specify the encoding when reading the data in, and we are also not sure what encoding the data was saved in originally
 - how can we be confident the data analysis and plot that is produced as a result are correct?

 #### documentation